 Mistake #2: New homeowners only look at what their monthly payment will be and not the coverage they will get.

 Most new homeowners have pretty tight budgets so they end up trying to find the cheapest insurance they can.
-If they're shopping for173606507_fb-link insurance on their own they'll usually collect a few quotes and select the cheapest one.
+If they're shopping for insurance on their own they'll usually collect a few quotes and select the cheapest one.

 If they're using an insurance broker and the broker knows a homeowner is on a tight budget he may recommend a really cheap policy just to get a sale.